 Specimen transport should be arranged so that the specimen is received by MLabs the same day it is collected.
-Call for a STAT courier if necessary.
 Collect tumor specimen using aseptic technique.
 Place tissue in Chromosome Media, available from MLabs.
 Send at room temperature as soon as possible.
 Do not allow specimen to overheat or freeze.
-Small or necrotic samples and samples obtained without collection media are suboptimal.
+Small or necrotic samples and samples obtained without collection media are considered suboptimal.

 Appropriate FISH testing will be performed at an additional charge when indicated.
 FISH testing is available for a number of oncology probes.
 For additional information on FISH testing and available probes, contact the Cytogenetics Laboratory.
 By ordering this test the clinician acknowledges that additional reflex testing will be performed and billed at a separate additional charge if indicated.